SinisterSpatula/RetroflagGpiGuides/Pegasus.md

 Now that you have your media folders named correctly and have removed the image paths from your gamelist, pegasus will do a good job at locating the images on it's own, and the gamelist only serves to provide the meta data about the games.

+> Alternatively, you could use skyscraper for linux which now has built in support for Pegasus!

 ## Install Theme

 Now that you have skrapes ready, and pegasus installed, and safe shutdown configured, let's install the GameOS modified theme: